Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

-We compare different SDRTV-to-HDRTV solution pipelines in Figure~\ref{solution_pipelines}.
-Existing learning-based SDRTV-to-HDRTV methods~\cite{kim2019deep,kim2020jsi,xu2022fmnet} directly learn end-to-end networks, as shown in Figure~\ref{end2end_solution}.
-Since LDR-to-HDR has been extensively discussed, we also demonstrate how to achieve SDRTV-to-HDRTV based on the LDR-to-HDR method in principle.
-As depicted in Figure \ref{LDR2HDR_based_solution}, the HDR radiance map is first generated using the LDR-to-HDR method.
+Experiments in Section \ref{comparison_with_other_methods} demonstrate the effectiveness and efficiency of our design.
+Performing pixel-independent operations first reduces color transition artifacts compared to end-to-end solutions, as shown in Figure \ref{visual_comparison_w_wo_AGCM}.
+This is likely due to the difficulty of convolution operators processing both pixel-independent low-frequency and region-dependent high-frequency transformations.
+For better performance, we optimize these operations jointly.
+Due to severe information loss in SDRTV, particularly in highlights, previous methods \cite{hdrtvnet_conf} struggle to recover missing information.
+However, generative adversarial training enhances visual quality by improving color transitions in highlights, aligning predictions closer to HDRTV distribution.
+We compare different SDRTV-to-HDRTV pipelines in Figure~\ref{solution_pipelines}.
+Existing methods \cite{kim2019deep,kim2020jsi,xu2022fmnet} employ end-to-end networks in Figure~\ref{end2end_solution}.
+Since LDR-to-HDR has been extensively discussed, we also demonstrate a method pipeline based on LDR-to-HDR principles in Figure \ref{LDR2HDR_based_solution}.
+Specifically, the HDR radiance map is first generated.
 Then, gamut mapping is applied to convert the radiance map to the Rec.2020 gamut.
 The PQ OETF is subsequently used to compress the dynamic range.
 Finally, quantization is performed to produce the HDRTV output.
-We emphasize that the details of these operations may vary in actual processing, and we follow the pipeline used in \cite{kim2019deep, kim2020jsi}.
-In contrast, our solution pipeline addresses the problem step by step using a divide-and-conquer strategy.
+The details of these operations may vary in actual processing, and thus we follow the pipeline used in \cite{kim2019deep, kim2020jsi}.
+Our solution uses a divide-and-conquer strategy, developing HDRTVNet++ with adaptive global color mapping, local enhancement, and highlight refinement.